Mirzaagha99/Non-linear-control-techniques-on-Richardson-arms-race-model-with-a-carrying-capacity/README.md

 For all the values of b, it is easy to deduce that the system does not admit limit cycles, because the Poincarè theorem is not respected, in fact N ≠ S + 1 where N is the number of foci, nodes, repulsors and centers and S the number of saddles;

  ## Bifurcation analysis
-As the parameter a changes, a new equilibrium point is added for a ≤1 / 4.
-In the following table the equilibrium points are classified as a varies for a = 1/20 the first equilibrium point goes from stable knot to saddle, while the third equilibrium point does the opposite for a = 1/4 the second equilibrium point goes from saddle to stable node, while the third equilibrium point does the opposite.
+varying the parameter a, a new equilibrium point is added for a ≤1 / 4.
+In the following table the equilibrium points are classified as a varies for a = 1/20 the first equilibrium point goes from stable node to saddle point, while the third equilibrium point does the opposite for a = 1/4 the second equilibrium point goes from saddle point to stable node, while the third equilibrium point does the opposite.
 The inversion of stability of 2 equilibrium points at a given value a * is a typical behavior of transcritical bifurcations.
 By performing the simulation on Matcont, 2 bifurcations are reported to us in correspondence with the values ​​of a indicated above

 <p align="center">